Ktt-Development/docs.kttdevelopment.com/simplehttpserver/server/multithreaded-server.md

+---
+title: Multithreaded Server
+body: |
+    A standard http server runs on a single thread, meaning that only one user can access the server at a time.
+This can be changed to allow multiple simultaneous users by setting the server up as multithreaded.
+---
 # Multithreaded Server

 By default the server runs on a single thread.
 This means that only one clients exchange can be processed at a time and can lead to long queues.